marinkala/marinkala.github.com/5teaching.md

 Mondays 2:00PM-3:00PM
 Farris Engineering Center, Room 2130

-The course materials are largely based on Casey Fiesler's [Ethical and Policy Dimensioins of Information, Technology, and New Media course](https://informationethicspolicy.wordpress.com/) and the course description builds on Patrick Kelly's [earlier iteration of this course](http://cs.unm.edu/~pgk/293f15/).
+The course materials are largely based on Casey Fiesler's [Ethical and Policy Dimensions of Information, Technology, and New Media course](https://informationethicspolicy.wordpress.com/) and the course description builds on Patrick Kelly's [earlier iteration of this course](http://cs.unm.edu/~pgk/293f15/).